Promoting inclusive business and social entrepreneurship in Palestine

 Title LET’S START UP (AID010927/EDUCAID/TOC)

 Duration: 36 months.
 2017-2020

-Funding and partnership: The project “Let’s start up” (AID010927/EDUCAID/TOC) is funded by the Italian Agency for Development Cooperation and implemented by Educaid.
-Among the local partners: Rantis Young Ladies Society, Aswat Society, Birzeit University An-Najah University, the Chamber of Commerce of Ramallah and Nablus.
-Among the italian partners: ARCO and “Rete Italiana Disabilità e Sviluppo (RIDS)”- The italian network for disability and development”.
+Local partners Rantis Young Ladies Society, Aswat Society, Birzeit University An-Najah University, the Chamber of Commerce of Ramallah and Nablus.
+Among the Italian partners: ARCO and “Rete Italiana Disabilità e Sviluppo (RIDS)”- The italian network for disability and development”

 In Palestine, the unemployment rate of persons with disabilities is around 87%.
 In this context, women with disabilities face double discrimination.
 Strong social stigma, poor implementation of the existing regulations and the weakness of the Disabled People Organizations (DPOs) are among the causes of the exclusion of women with disabilities and mothers of persons with disabilities from the labor market.
 The creation of social enterprises will allow the promotion of an inclusive economic development by creating job opportunities and by contributing to the resolution of social problems with business initiatives.

 Promoting inclusive business through the creation of social enterprises that foster the inclusion of women with disabilities and mothers of persons with disabilities in Palestine.
 Strengthening the role of DPOs and raising awareness on the rights of people with disabilities, and women with disabilities in particular.